History of makeup in Japan: The Meiji Period (1868–1912): modernization

-The Taisho Period(1912-1926): Great War and special demand
+The Taisho Period (1912–1926): Great War and special demand

 Japan's economy was in a difficult situation due to the national debt created by the Russo-Japanese War.
-However, because of World war I broken out in 1914, Japan's economy recovered and grew substantially.
+However, because of World War I breaking out in 1914, Japan's economy recovered and grew substantially.

-Westernization progressed and people's lives were enriched, which Western-style makeup became commonplace not only among the upper class but also among the general public.
-The movement of women into the workforce also contributed to the development of makeup culture because women were required to groom themselves when they worked.
-Based on that, some cosmetics which enabled women to put on makeup quickly were sold well.
-Besides, in this period, major domestic companies modernized their production facilities, and the development of domestic cosmetics became more active.
+Westernization progressed and people's lives were enriched.
+Western-style makeup became commonplace not only among the upper class but also among the general public.
+The movement of women into the workforce also contributed to the development of makeup culture because women were expected to groom themselves for work.
+Because of that, cosmetics which enabled women to put on makeup quickly became popular.
+In this period, major domestic companies modernized their production facilities, and the development of domestic cosmetics became more active.
 As a result, the product lineup increased significantly compared to the previous period.
-Still, Japanese women longed for whiter faces, so more companies aggressively advertised products that claimed to whiten skin.
+Japanese women still desired whiter faces, so more companies aggressively advertised products that claimed to whiten skin.

-The Showa Period(1926-1944)
+The Showa Period (1926–1944)

-After the Axis’ power’s defeat in World War II, Japan was ruled by the United States.
+After the Axis' power's defeat in World War II, Japan was ruled by the United States.
 Despite this, Japan became a very influential country economically because of the Vietnam War.
 This is because many Japanese products were exported through wars that were not directly related to Japan.

-Before and during the World War II (1926-1944)
+Before and during the World War II (1926–1944)

 With the spread of television and radio including magazines, information became more widespread in this period, and the information gap between rural and urban areas narrowed.

 During the Showa period, there was a lot of exchange with overseas engineers on cosmetics, but trade controls began in 1937 during the Sino-Japanese War.
 That caused a serious problem in the cosmetic industry because a large tariff was placed on cosmetics from overseas.
-Because of the priority given to the military, less and less makeup was used as a fashion, and the style of makeup was reduced to the minimum necessary for personal appearance.
-As imports from overseas became more difficult to obtain, the cosmetic products decreased dramatically.
-In the last two years of the Pacific War, air raids made life difficult for many Japanese, and the amount of cosmetics products dropped sharply.
+Because of the priority given to the military, makeup became very discreet, and the style of makeup was reduced to the minimum necessary for personal appearance.
+As imports from overseas became more difficult to obtain, the number of available cosmetic products decreased dramatically.
+In the last two years of the Pacific War, air raids made life difficult for many Japanese, and the amount of cosmetics products available dropped sharply.
 That is why this period was known as "blank period for cosmetics".